gdluckpeh/cagTest/README.md

 # Cag Test

-### Hi, I'll be using AWS DynamoDB as a database, with the help of aws-sdk, and Javascript with ExpressJS as a node.js web application framework, with AWS Serverless Express, which is NodeJS-based API framework used for mimicking the routing capabilities of the ExpressJS framework.
+### Hi, I'll be using AWS DynamoDB as a database, with the help of aws-sdk, and Javascript with ExpressJS as a node.js web application framework.
+I'll use them along with AWS Serverless Express, which is NodeJS-based API framework used for mimicking the routing capabilities of the ExpressJS framework.
 To start, make sure you have nodejs (preferably node.js 18) and AWS CLI installed:

 ## AWS CLI